 WhatFont will help you with identifying the font by simply hovering the mouse over it on any website.
 The font name is displayed and you can use this information on your website.

 ColorZilla is a smart graphical tool that assists web developers and graphic designers with color related tasks with the goal of improving website look and feel.

-ColorZilla was first developed by Firefox developers with over million downloads.
+ColorZilla was first developed by Firefox developers with over a million downloads.
 Now, ColorZilla is available in Chrome.

 Hunter helps to find email addresses on any website.
 Once installed, you click on Hunter and it displays all emails found on the website with its confidence level.

 Hunter also shows all email sources by page.
 This Chrome extension is very useful when outreaching other bloggers for backlinks or guest posts.

 MailTrack is an extension for Gmail to track your emails.
 After you install it and connect to your Google account, you can immediately see if your email has been read, track the number of clicks, and how many times the recipient has opened it.